greghalaj/Optimized_Fire_Sales/README.md

 A simulation framework for studying **fire-sale contagion and liquidity stress propagation** in an interbank system with overlapping asset portfolios.
 Banks respond strategically (or proportionally) to funding shocks by selling securities, causing price impacts that spill over to other banks.

-The model draws on the framework developed by Grzegorz Halaj and Sveinn Feinstein.
+The model draws on the framework developed by Grzegorz Halaj and Zach Feinstein.
 The interbank network generation follows [Halaj & Kok (2013), *Computational Management Science*](https://doi.org/10.1007/s10287-013-0168-4).

 ---